pydata/parallel-tutorial/algorithms.md

     *  Really consistent API
 *  Submit
     *  Most flexible solution type
-    *  Less common for frameworks, but available
+    *  Less common for distributed frameworks, but available
 *  Collections
     *  Good fit when they're a good fit
     *  Frameworks abound, some awkwardness in rewriting